-- 13. Members are requested to note that, dividends if not encashed for a consecutive period of 7 years from the date of transfer to Unpaid Dividend Account of the Company, are liable to be transferred to the Investor Education and Protection Fund ("IEPF").
+- 14. Members are requested to note that, dividends if not encashed for a consecutive period of 7 years from the date of transfer to Unpaid Dividend Account of the Company, are liable to be transferred to the Investor Education and Protection Fund ("IEPF").
 The shares in respect of such unclaimed dividends are also liable to be transferred to the demat account of the IEPF Authority.
 In view of this, Members are requested to approach the Company or its RTA to claim their dividends, within the stipulated timeline.
 Unclaimed and unpaid dividends for the financial year 2018-19 will be transferred to this fund on due date.
-Kindly note that once unclaimed and unpaid dividends and shares are transferred to the IEPF, members will have to approach to IEPF Authority for such dividends and shares. - 14.
-All documents referred to in the accompanying Notice of the AGM and explanatory statement shall be open for inspection without any fee at the registered office of the Company during normal business hours on any working day upto and including the date of the AGM of the Company. - 15.
-A person who is not a Member as on the cut-off date should treat this Notice for information purposes only. - Since the AGM will be held through VC/OAVM, the Route Map is not annexed with Notice.
+Kindly note that once unclaimed and unpaid dividends and shares are transferred to the IEPF, members will have to approach to IEPF Authority for such dividends and shares. - 15.
+All documents referred to in the accompanying Notice of the AGM and explanatory statement shall be open for inspection without any fee at the registered office of the Company during normal business hours on any working day upto and including the date of the AGM of the Company. - 16.
+A person who is not a Member as on the cut-off date should treat this Notice for information purposes only.

-Instructions for voting through electronic means (e-Voting):
+17. Instructions for voting through electronic means (e-Voting):